Marty Raymond: Lawsuit

 In January 2011, Raymond was named in a lawsuit filed by former Bakersfield Condor player Jason Bailey in which Bailey alleges that he was "forced to endure a barrage of anti-Semitic, offensive and degrading verbal attacks regarding his Jewish faith," from Bakersfield Condors head coach Raymond and "suffered severe and/or pervasive harassment," from assistant coach Mark Pederson.
-On January 27, ESPN.com released details of the filed court documents and reported that the NHL is also now investigating.
+On January 27, ESPN.com released details of the filed court documents and reported that the NHL was also investigating.

 A court case initiated by Bailey against the team, and former coaches Raymond and Pederson, was litigated.
 In the proceedings as reported by ESPN, the following letter of apology from Raymond to Bailey was presented and included in the statement of the claim, Raymond wrote:

 It was not my intention to offend you.
 The intent was to have a jovial moment.
 Please understand that prior to this incident, I was not trained to handle such a sensitive matter as coach.
 As a French-Canadian, I too have come face-to-face with bigotry and understand how such remarks can negatively affect lives.
 I can certainly relate to you as I have repeatedly been called "Frog" through my playing and coaching career.
 This has affected me on and off the ice.
 Now that I understand you were offended, I will no longer engage in this type of behavior nor condone it.
 I look forward to moving on and making the run for the playoffs as a team.